-Baitcasting reels will handle heavier line better than a spinning setup and you will get more control when casting.
+Baitcasting reels will handle heavier lines better than a spinning setup and you will get more control when casting.

-Regardless of type the best fishing reels for catfish will have a high quality drag and be capable of holding several hundred yards of 25 lbs monofilament.
+Regardless of the type the best fishing reels for catfish will have a high-quality drag and be capable of holding several hundred yards of 25 lbs monofilament.

 Mono has a little bit of inbuilt stretch and is considerably more durable than braid.

 A lot of anglers think that they need to use a big breaking strain braid for catfish sometimes up to 100 lbs.